Sui Lu

 Sui Lu (眭禄 (Suī Lù), born 1 April 1992) is a retired Chinese gymnast.
 She started competing at the senior international level in 2008, and won a silver medal at the 2012 Olympics.
-Her strongest events were the balance beam, where she was the 2011 World Champion and 2012 Olympic Silver Medalist, and the floor exercise, where she won two World Championship medals.
+Her strongest events were the balance beam, where she was the 2011 world champion and 2012 Olympic silver medalist, and the floor exercise, where she won two world championships medals.

 Gymnastics career

 Early career

 Sui Lu started training gymnastics at the age of 3, and was selected into the Shanghai team in 2000.
 In Chinese national level competition, Sui has made many achievements for the Shanghai team.
-She obtained team gold at the 2007 national championships, and gold for balance beam and floor exercise in the 2008 national championships, beating her national teammates and later Olympic champions Cheng Fei, Jiang Yuyuan, Li Shanshan and Deng Linlin.

 Being a beam and floor specialist, Sui was one of the hopefuls to be selected to the Beijing Olympic team, which would later win China's first women's team gold medal.
 However, her inconsistent performances at the World Cup series in 2008 prevented her from making the final squad.